cyberfly/cigenerator/README.md

 cigenerator
 ===========

-Code generator for CodeIgniter + Twitter Bootstrap + My Model
+Code generator for CodeIgniter + Twitter Bootstrap + My Model.
+Built on top of CodeIgniter.

 about cigenerator
 =================